siwooyong/RSNA-2024-Lumbar-Spine-Degenerative-Classification/README.md

 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-forum-message-attachments/o/inbox%2F8251891%2F69ed9f40fda16547c482d67810081a25%2Fheatmap-image.png?generation=1728448201888004&alt=media)

 ### pretraining-dataset
-While the performance with 3D CNNs was good, the 2D CNN combined with a sequential model demonstrated higher accuracy related to the z-axis.
-Therefore, we ultimately opted for a 2D CNN along with a sequential model (transformer, LSTM).
+While the performance with 3d unet was good, the 2d unet combined with a sequential model demonstrated higher accuracy related to the z-axis.
+Therefore, we ultimately opted for a 2d unet along with a sequential model (transformer, lstm).

 For the backbone, efficientnet_b5 provided the best performance.
 For the axial_t2, we found that increasing the maximum length to accommodate longer sequences improved performance.
 Additionally, leveraging the [public dataset](https://www.kaggle.com/datasets/brendanartley/lumbar-coordinate-pretraining-dataset) allowed us to make further improvements.